Scottish Terrier Shedding

 Scottish Terriers have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Scottish Terrier's coat healthy.

-With a typical weight of 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier has specific care needs shaped by its genetics and build.
 Prospective Scottish Terrier owners should know that this small terrier breed demands an informed approach to nutrition, exercise, and preventive health management.

 Breed-Specific Health Profile: Research identifies bladder cancer, von Willebrand disease, Scotty cramp as conditions with higher prevalence in Scottish Terriers.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Scottish Terrier's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Scottish Terrier.

 Seasonal Changes